RichardLitt/knowledge/processes/every-day/morning-routine.md

 - Shower, of which 5 mins. must be cold
   - Can be hot to begin with, or a sandwich
   - Can be removed if the exercise involved being in a cold body of water outside, including running in the rain
+- If not done during walk:
   - Meditate for 20 minutes
   - Visualize success for 10 minutes
     - Can be written; can use prompt to remind you of your goals
 - Water your plants
 - Open all of your curtains
 - Choose 8 tasks for the day